Software-Project-Group-9A/mirte-python/README.md

 # IMPORTANT: Mirte Phone API

-This package was expanded with a Phone api, for interacting with the components made available through mirtesensorlib
+This package was expanded with a Phone API for interacting with the components made available through [mirtesensorlib](https://github.com/Software-Project-Group-9A/mirte-sensor-lib).

 New functionality can be found in mirte_robot/phone.py